AterDev/ater.docs/en/ater.web/Quick Start.md

 ### Deletion processing

-Delete defaults to soft delete, and if you want to modify this behavior, set`EnableSoftDelete` to false in`CommandStoreBase`class.
+Delete defaults to soft delete, and if you want to modify this behavior, set`EnableSoftDelete` to false in your `Manager` class. like:

-If you want to cancel only for an entity, you can override`EnableSoftDelete`in the`XXXCommandStore`class corresponding to the entity and set it to false.
+`Command.EnableSoftDelete = false;`

 Deletion sometimes involves**association deletion**, example code: